-Make sure, so far as possible, that your pupil database is current and all new pupils have been added and all leavers have been recorded.
-Some pupil level information is subject to change so please check the following:
+Make sure, so far as possible, that your pupil database is up to date.
+Some pupil information is subject to change so please check the following:

 - Free School Meal eligibility, please see legislation changes on previous section.

 - Special Education Needs pupils are properly recorded, pupils on SEN Support or who have an EHCP may also need a Resourced Provision or Special Unit indicator.
-In the spring census they also require a SEN Need Type, e.g. SLD, ASD.
+In the spring census they also require a SEN Need Type and Rank, e.g. SLD, ASD.

 - Service children are recorded in sims.

 - Attendance for all schools (except Nursery) – please ensure that attendance data for the previous term is free of missing marks and N codes.
-N codes (No reason given) should only be used temporarily and as it counts as an unauthorised absence it impacts on your performance data.
+N codes (No reason given) should only be used temporarily as it counts as an unauthorised absence and impacts on your performance data.

 - Ensure exclusions data is accurate, exclusions are collected for the last two terms.